-- 10.1 Following consideration of the case, the Panel may: - determine that there is no case to answer.

-- permit the student to continue with the programme of study but with additional supervision and/or reporting requirements. - suspend the student from their studies for a specified time or until the occurrence of a specified event, the time period to be agreed by the Panel.
-Suspension will normally take effect immediately. - refer the case to the relevant Board of Examiners for consideration of whether or not a reassessment of a specified part or parts of the programme may be permitted under the University Assessment Regulations - terminate the student's registration on the programme with or without support for an application for an alternative academic qualification.
+- 10.1 Following consideration of the case, the Panel may: - determine that there is no case to answer - permit the student to continue with the programme of study but with additional supervision and/or reporting requirements. - suspend the student from their studies for a specified time or until the occurrence of a specified event, the time period to be agreed by the Panel. - Suspension will normally take effect immediately. - refer the case to the relevant Board of Examiners for consideration of whether or not a reassessment of a specified part or parts of the programme may be permitted under the University Assessment Regulations - terminate the student's registration on the programme with or without support for an application for an alternative academic qualification.
 Termination will normally take effect immediately. - refer the matter to an appropriate authority such as the Police. - where, following investigation, the Panel considers the matter to be one of misconduct but without fitness to practise implications it shall refer the case to be managed under the Cause for Concern Process. - 10.2 Following suspension or programme termination, students wishing to collect documentation or access University systems in support of any appeal against the decision of the Panel must contact Secretariat.
-A Secretariat Officer will be appointed to collate the documentation, within the bounds of reasonableness, on the student's behalf. - 10.3 The finding of the Panel and the reasons for its decision will be communicated by letter and email by the Chair to the student within five working days of the hearing and will include details of the appeal stage of the process should the student wish to invoke it. - 10.4 Except where there has been a finding that there is no case to answer or a referral to the Cause for Concern Process, decisions of the Panel shall be reported by the Chair to the relevant Board of Examiners.
+A Secretariat Officer will be appointed to collate the documentation, within the bounds of reasonableness, on the student's behalf. - 10.3 The finding of the Panel, the reasons for its decision and a determination of whether the student may continue on their programme of study pending the outcome of any appeal will be communicated by letter and email by the Chair to the student within five working days of the hearing.
+The communication will include details of the appeal stage of the process should the student wish to invoke it.

+10.4 Except where there has been a finding that there is no case to answer or a referral to the Cause for Concern Process, decisions of the Panel shall be reported by the Chair to the relevant Board of Examiners.
 The relevant professional or accrediting body shall be informed as appropriate to their reporting requirements.